federicogualdi/resume/README.md

 This repository contains the LaTeX source code for my resume/CV as a software engineer, with a focus on distributed systems, backend development and cloud-native architectures.

 ## View the Resume
-For full details, you can view the generated PDF: [Federico Gualdi - Resume.pdf](./Federico%20Gualdi%20-%20Resume.pdf)
+For full details, you can view the PDF: [Federico Gualdi - Resume.pdf](./Federico%20Gualdi%20-%20Resume.pdf)

 ## Structure
 - Modular LaTeX files for easy editing and maintenance